-The US dept for Food produce an interesting service on offering estimated elasticities of demand. [link]
+The US Dept of Food produces an interesting service on offering estimated elasticities of demand. [link]

-This graph shows the Cross Elasticity of demand for various goods with respect to food.
+This graph shows the Cross Elasticity of demand (XED) for various goods with respect to food.

 I choose two countries – Bangladesh (low income) and the UK (relatively high income)

 What this means is that if the price of food rises 10%, then in the UK, demand for education falls by about 0.05%.

 However, Bangladesh has a Cross Elasticity of demand of 0.32.
 Therefore a 10% rise in food prices would cause a 3.2% fall in demand for education

 The highest cross elasticity of demand is for recreation.
 Recreation is what we would call a luxury good.
 If income falls, we can lose spending on recreation because it is not essential.